carlomilanesi/rs-measures/docs/Tutorial.md

     let variation = point2 - point1; // Variation from point1 to point2.
     assert_eq!(variation.value, -8.);

-    // We can compute the average between the two points. assert_eq!(midpoint(point1, point2).value, 6.);
+    // We can compute the average between two points. assert_eq!(midpoint(point1, point2).value, 6.);

-    // We can compute a weighted average between the two points,
+    // We can compute a weighted average between two points,
     // when the first point has a weight of 25% (equivalent to 0.25),
     // and consequently the second point has a weight of 75% (equivalent to 0.75).
     // This is a generalization of the function `midpoint`,